Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/loading-lang-def.md

 When a language definition is loaded, the classification types in the *.langdef* are registered with their associated [highlighting styles](../user-interface/styles/highlighting-styles.md).
 If a classification type with the same key has not already been registered, the styles defined in the *.langdef* will be used.
 If a classification type was already defined, the previously registered styles will be used instead.

 There are several built-in classification types (e.g., [Comment](xref:@ActiproUIRoot.Controls.SyntaxEditor.BuiltInClassificationTypeProvider.Comment) or [String](xref:@ActiproUIRoot.Controls.SyntaxEditor.BuiltInClassificationTypeProvider.String)) available from the [BuiltInClassificationTypeProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.BuiltInClassificationTypeProvider) class that are pre-defined with common styles supporting light and [dark themes](../user-interface/styles/dark-themes.md), but these classification types are only used, by default, if they were previously registered.
 When loading a *.langdef*, you can instruct the serializer to use built-in classification types, if available, for any of the classification types defined by the language even if that classification type was not previously registered.
-Simply set the [UseBuiltInClassificiationTypes](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.UseBuiltInClassificiationTypes) property to `true` and the built-in classification types and their styles will be preferred over those defined in the *.langdef* file.
+Simply set the [UseBuiltInClassificationTypes](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.UseBuiltInClassificationTypes) property to `true` and the built-in classification types and their styles will be preferred over those defined in the *.langdef* file.

 > [!TIP]
 > Language definition files created before version 24.1 will not have the `DarkStyle` data used to define foreground and background colors for use with a dark theme, so using built-in classification types will allow older files to use pre-defined dark colors for certain classification types and improve their appearance in a dark theme.